The compiler is built using a tool called

 To build a compiler, run

 ./x.py build.
-This will do the whole bootstrapping
+This will build up to the stage1 compiler,

 Note that building will require a relatively large amount of storage space.
 You may want to have upwards of 10 or 15 gigabytes available to build the compiler.